 Solar power plant in French Guiana, French Guiana.
 Approximate location 4.8937, -52.5007.

 Toucan is a 5 MW solar power plant in French Guiana, French Guiana.
-Based on its capacity (estimated), it can supply roughly 2,127 homes (estimated).
+It is operated by EDF Renewables [100%].
+Based on its capacity (estimated), it can supply roughly 2.1k homes (estimated).
 It ranks #5 of 6 French Guiana power plants by installed capacity.
+Commissioned in 2014, it is around 12 years old — relatively modern.
 As a non-combustion source, it has no direct CO₂ emissions from generation.
 In context, solar supplies about 6.1% of French Guiana's electricity; the national grid averages 245 gCO₂/kWh (65.3% low-carbon) (2023).

 Plant data: WRI Global Power Plant Database (CC BY 4.0), id WKS0065694.